 On True and False Teachers

-Of all the deceptions that exist, there is nothing so egregious than that of religious deception.
-People can and do (unfortunately) deceive others on a great variety of issues; but the one who deceives in religious matters brings God into his sin, associating Him with a lie.
-This is why false teachers are so destructive, they not only mislead people, but they also tarnish the reputation of Christ before a watching world.
+Of all the deceptions that exist, there is nothing so egregious as that of religious deception.
+People can and do (unfortunately) deceive others on a great variety of issues, but the one who deceives in religious matters brings God into his sin, associating Him with a lie.
+This is why false teachers are so destructive: they not only mislead people but also tarnish the reputation of Christ before a watching world.

 A Time to Rebuild